Exceedingly rare antique "Line of Position Computer," invented by Prof. Dr. Charles Lane Poor. Sold!.

 Poor received the US Patent number 1,308,748 issued July 1, 1919 for his invention, see images above.

-At Columbia University, Poor was a teacher of the astronomer Samuel A. Mitchell, who went on to become director of the Leander McCormick Observatory at the University of Virginia.
+At Columbia University, Poor was a teacher of the astronomer Samuel A. Mitchell, who went on to become director of the

 Poor's son, Edmund Ward Poor, was one of ten co-founders of Grumman Aircraft on Long Island.